EmbarkStudios/rust-gpu/README.md

 We meet weekly over vidcon to discuss design and triage issues, and will do weekly project updates.

-We have an internal Embark Slack channel for fast discussion (now while this is an internal Embark project): #ark-pod-rust-gpu.
+We have an internal Embark Slack channel for fast discussion (now while this is an internal Embark project): [#ark-pod-rust-gpu](https://embark-studios.slack.com/archives/C017HE6TV7S)

 For discussions with [Bytecode Alliance](https://bytecodealliance.org/) and Cranelift developers, there is a public [Zulip chat thread](https://bytecodealliance.zulipchat.com/#narrow/stream/225524-cranelift-new-backend/topic/spir-v)